data4goodlab/ScienceDynamics/README.md

 This package is an improved version of the code used in [Over-optimization of academic publishing metrics: observing Goodhart’s Law in action](https://academic.oup.com/gigascience/article/8/6/giz053/5506490).
 The building of the datasets may take in total several hours and requires at least 450GB of free space on the hard drive.
 We suggest using a memory-intensive server for the computations (we used a server with 1TB RAM).

-## Coronavirus
-Before running the coronavirus notebooks first run Data Preprocessing.ipynb to download and build the data.

 ## Instalation
 To run on Windows WSL is required.